 A WUR frame that does not have a Frame Body field is referred to as a minimal-length (ML) WUR frame.
 A WUR frame that has a Frame Body field is referred to as a variable-length (VL) WUR frame.

-NOTE—An ML WUR frame can be sent to any WUR STA while a VL WUR frame can be sent only to a WUR STA that has declared support of its reception.
+NOTE—An ML WUR frame can be sent to any WUR STA while a VL WUR frame can only be sent to a WUR STA that has declared support of its reception (see X.Y.Z).

 9.10.2.1 MAC header